 Stock appreciation rights are awards that entitle the participant to receive an amount equal to the excess, if any, of the fair market value on the exercise date of the number of shares for which the stock appreciation right is exercised over the grant price.
 The grant price is set by the Compensation Committee, but cannot be less than 100% of the fair market value of Company common stock on the date of grant.
 Payment to the participant on exercise may be made in cash or shares, as determined by the Compensation Committee.
-If the Compensation Committee determines at the time of grant that a stock appreciation right may be settled only in shares, the term may not exceed ten years.
+The term of a stock appreciation right may not exceed ten years from the date of grant.
 The Compensation Committee may grant stock appreciation rights in tandem with an option.